Ethiopian Coffee History

+When did Ethiopia start growing coffee?
 Coffee is ancient in Ethiopia but coffee farming is not.
 By the end of the 9th Century coffee was actively being cultivated in Ethiopia as food, but probably not as a beverage, unless it was a tea using the cherry rather than the bean.
 It was the Arab world that developed brewing, in most stories, through a series of accidents.
 The coffee is accidentally roasted, accidentally ground, and accidentally put in water.
 By the time Constantinople fell to the Ottomans in 1453, the good news was, they brought coffee.
-Even as coffee became an export for Ethiopia, it was the result of gathering more than agricultural practices.
-A hundred years ago, plantations were still the exception, and most coffee was still harvested wild by gathering dried cherries off the ground.
+Even as coffee became an export for Ethiopia, Ethiopian coffee was the result of gathering rather than agricultural practices.
+A hundred years ago, plantations, mostly in Harar, were still the exception, while “Kaffa” coffee from the southwest was still harvested wild.
+In 1935, William Ukers wrote:

-For many years, specialty coffee from Ethiopia came from one of three growing regions: Harar in the east, and Yirgacheffe and Sidamo located in the south.
+Where does Ethiopian coffee grow?
+For many years, most Ethiopian coffee came from one of three growing regions: Harar in the east, and Yirgacheffe and Sidamo located in the south.
 Technically, Yirgacheffe is part of Sidamo.
 Today, specialty coffee can come from several other regions, including Kaffa and Limmu in the west, and Guji in the south.

-All specialty coffee in Ethiopia is grown above 4,000 feet and most above 6,000.
+At what elevations does Ethiopian coffee grow?
+All specialty grade Ethiopian Coffee is grown above 4,000 feet and most above 6,000.
 In the highlands of Sidamo and Yirgacheffe, coffee can grow above 7,000 feet.

+What types of coffee plants are found in Ethiopia?
 As the birthplace of coffee, Ethiopia is home to more species of coffee plants than any place on earth, much of it still growing wild, and much of it still undiscovered.
-All coffee grown in Ethiopia is Arabica and at least 150 varieties are commercially cultivated.
+All Ethiopian coffee is Arabica and at least 150 varieties are commercially cultivated.
 Traditionally, these have simply been labelled as “heirloom varietals”; however, this is changing as the Jimma Agricultural Research Center works to identify species.

 Ethiopian Coffee Quality Standards